Home > Master’s Programs > Master of Arts in Theological Studies

 *In the thesis track, A/B/C/D-Area Electives IV and V are replaced with Thesis I and Thesis II.

-To explore further the courses available in the MATS program, click here to view our Course Catalog, which offers a listing of courses and course descriptions!
+To further explore the courses available as electives in the MATS program, click here to view our Course Catalog.

 Frequently Asked Questions: